-Meet criminal justice alumnus, Chris Ingram, director of the halfway house programs at Gateway Rehab.
+Meet criminal justice administration alumnus, Chris Ingram, director of the halfway house programs at Gateway Rehab.

-The Master of Science in criminal justice administration program is designed to provide a strong foundation in business, administration, law, policy, economics and criminological theory.
-It is a program for the well-educated criminal justice professional who must be armed with diverse skills, and is designed for the working professional who wants to pursue advanced education on Saturdays.
+Point Park University's Master of Science in criminal justice administration provides a strong foundation in business, administration, law, policy, economics and criminological theory.
+Our criminal justice master's program is designed for the well-educated criminal justice professional who must be armed with diverse skills, as well as the working professional who wants to pursue advanced education on Saturdays.

-For successful completion, the program requires three semesters of full-time study and is offered in an accelerated format that requires additional time outside of the classroom.
+For successful completion, this graduate degree in criminal justice requires three semesters of full-time study and is offered in an accelerated format that requires additional time outside of the classroom.

-Professor Lorelei Stein, Ph.D., advocates for children of incarcerated parents.
-Learn more.
+Professor and Criminal Justice Graduate Program Director Lorelei Stein, Ph.D., advocates for children of incarcerated parents.

 - Criminal Justice Administration and Management

 - Politics, Policy and Criminal Justice

 - Organizational Behavior in Criminal Justice